JiaHe35354/newsletter-signup-form-with-success-message/README.md

 ### What I learned

-I have learnt how to create a sign-up form with HTML, CSS and vanilla Javascript, especially how to do customized form validation messages with CSS and Javascript.
+I learned how to create a sign-up form using HTML, CSS, and vanilla JavaScript — especially how to implement custom form validation messages using the Constraint Validation API.

 ```js
 let formSubmitted = false;